There are many dangers to society if data science is used without ethical considerations.

 6. Data Power and Control

-Stopping Companies from unlimited control over personal data and on the non-transparent and uncontrolled proliferation of data transactions.
+Preventing the non-transparent and uncontrolled proliferation of data transactions.

 7. Data Transparency and Trust

-Giving Customers control of their personal data and earning their Trust and Goodwill.
+Giving customers control of their personal data and earning their trust and goodwill.

 8. Data Quality Auditing